EpicOrange/riichi_advanced/documentation/documentation.md

 - `["delete_tiles", tile1, tile2, ...]`: Delete every instance of the given tiles from the current player's hand/draw.
 - `["pass_draws", seat_spec, num]`: Move up to `num` tiles from the current player's draw to the given seat's draw.
 This action will be removed in the future in favor of `"move_tiles"`.
 - `["saki_start"]`: Prints some messages about what cards each player chose, and triggers the `after_saki_start` event.
 - `["modify_winner", key, value, method]`: Only available in `"after_win"`, which runs on every win.
 Replaces the one of the following possible properties of the current winner after their points have been calculated.
 Example: `["modify_winner", "score_name", "Mangan"]`.
-This will only affect the win screen; to modify the final payouts, see the next action `"modify_delta_score"`.
+This will only affect the win screen; to modify the final payouts, see the next action `"modify_payout"`.
   + Allowed values for `key` are:
     + `key = "score"`: Final score, displayed at the bottom of the win screen.
     + `key = "points"`: Points (e.g. han)